Winter Storm Impact

 Advance polls are spread across 10 locations in the city over a 7-day period.
 You can vote early at any advance poll, unlike on Election Day where you must vote at your designated polling station for your neighbourhood.
 Vote early: October 30 - November 5.

-Note: Voter Assist Terminals (VAT) will be available at all advance poll locations except the drive-thru voting and Circle Mall locations.
+Note: Voter Assist Terminals (VAT) will be available at all advance poll locations except the drive-thru voting and The Centre Mall locations.
 Additional support persons and service animals are welcome at all voting places.

 - NEW!
 Saskatoon’s first-ever drive-thru voting opportunity at 422-46th Street East in the North Industrial area (Saskatoon Access Transit building).